Sun, Jun 14 at noon | 3-hour sessions with a 20 minute break

 Plato’s Republic and the Bhagavadgītā are pillars of their respective traditions.
 “The European philosophical tradition is … a series of footnotes to Plato” (Whitehead).
 The Bhagavadgītā too, is a canonical text of Hinduism and informed Gandhi's non-violent protest movement, who in turn inspired Martin Luther King.
 It belongs to cultural tradition but also has the status of revelation.
 The Gita will have us question what the boundaries between philosophy and spirituality.

 The central question in Plato's Republic is "Justice."
 He asserts that a philosophical education is the crucial factor in creating a just society.
 Likewise, the central question of the Gita is "dharma" or justice.
 In these trying times, we are organizing this study so we may understand protest, violence, the just fight and individual responsibility.

 The purpose of this seminar is to investigate these texts with specific questions in view.
 What do the texts say about: The nature of justice, the immortal soul, individual responsibility and action, contribution to society (even a chaotic one) and ultimate concerns of meaning?

 When studying philosophy, we hope for an account of being mortal in a mortal universe without succumbing to nihilism in terms of what we think, relativism in terms of what we do, and the meaninglessness of material explanations of who we are.

-The Republic and The Bhagavad Gita, two accounts coming from different corners of the earth, undertake this task with such mastery that you'll hold them dear and keep them on all of your future bookcases.
+The Republic and The Bhagavad Gita, two accounts coming from different corners of the earth, undertake this task with such mastery that you'll hold them dear and keep these books on all of your future bookcases.